SQE Explained

 Subject Overlap: What Transfers and What Doesn't

-The MBE tests seven core subjects.
-Here is how they compare to SQE1 content:
+The MBE tests seven subjects.
+Here is how they map to SQE1 content:

 MBE SubjectSQE1 EquivalentOverlap